 What Is Debt Financing?

 In the simplest terms, debt financing is when you take out a loan to fund your business, which is then repaid with interest over time.
+In other words, debt financing is what most business owners would call a business loan.
 Depending on the type of loan you choose, it may be short-term funding that’s intended to be paid off in a matter of months or a long-term loan with terms of several years or decades.
 Unlike equity financing, debt financing does not involve taking on any extra business partners or giving up any amount of control of your business operations to another person.

 Types of Debt Financing